Overview – The North Country National Scenic Hiking Trail

 In New York State the North Country Trail will total approximately 670 miles, 420 of that will always be on the Finger Lakes Trail and 150 miles more inside the Adirondack Park and Forest Preserve.
 The Adirondack Mountain Club’s Onondaga Chapter has completed and maintains 108 miles of Finger Lakes Trail, 83 of it is North Country.

 From western to central New York State, the North Country Trail is concurrent with the Finger Lakes Trail.
 At the central junction near Cuyler, NY the two trails separate.
-The North Country heads north for the Adirondacks while the Finger Lakes Trail continues on its own way south to the Catskills.
+The North Country Trail heads north for the Adirondacks while the Finger Lakes Trail continues on its own way south to the Catskills.

 Adirondack Route